Henry Joseph (Joe) Hill

 Big Bang Theory, Jeopardy, Young Sheldon, and college football and basketball games, especially those with WVU.
 Go Mountaineers!

 I worked in the field of Education for 45 years, including 17 as a classroom teacher, 23 as a Supervisor/Director of Math & Technology, and 5 as a full time instructor in the Teacher Education Program of Bridgewater College.
 I taught at Morgantown High School, Morgantown WV for 9 years, at Turner Ashby High School, Rockingham County, for 2 years, then at Fort Defiance High School, Augusta County, for 6 years.
 I came to Rockingham County as Supervisor of Math and Technology in 1989 and retired as Director of Math and Technology on June 30, 2012.
-After being an adjunct instructor at Bridgewater College for 17 years, I became a full time instructor in the Teacher Education Program in fall, 2012 and remained there until my retirement in June, 2017.
+After being an adjunct instructor at Bridgewater College for 17 years, I became a full time instructor in the Teacher Education Program in fall, 2012 and remained there until my second and final retirement in June, 2017.

 Lynn and I are very much enjoying our empty nest and, as of 2017, our retirements.
 We enjoy walking, eating out, watching tv together, riding bicycles (click here to see a list of over 60 bike trails we have ridden on), and taking some great trips.
 We currently have traveled to 49 states and 7 foreign countries.
 For some of our longer trips, I’ve written daily vacation journals.
 For sure, nothing makes us happier than to see our children and grandchildren.
 Lynn retired from her job as an ELL teacher with Rockingham County Public Schools in June, 2017, a position she held from 2007 – 2017.
 Prior to that position, she taught High School Spanish at Fort Defiance High School for 20 years.